Buses in Bristol: History

 Deregulation meant that Badgerline was able to begin bus services within the city, in competition with City Line.
 However, in 1988 Midland Red West was itself acquired by Badgerline, so that Bristol's bus services were again controlled by a single company.

 In 1995 Badgerline merged with GRT Group to become FirstBus, later renamed FirstGroup.
 First adopted a policy of common branding, and the City Line and Badgerline brands were dropped.

-In 1998 bus services were extended to serve the new out of town shopping centre at Cribbs Causeway, where a new bus station was built.
+In 1998 bus services were extended to serve the new out of town shopping centre at Cribbs Causeway, where a bus station was built.

 A few small independent operators have competed with Badgerline, City Line and FirstGroup since deregulation.
 Bugler Coaches ran a few tendered local services from 1988.
 Abus began with a competing service to Keynsham in 1991.
-South Gloucestershire Bus & Coach built up a small network of local services from 1997 until it was taken over in 2007 by Wessex Bus.
-However, the independents have been unable to shake the dominance of FirstGroup.
+South Gloucestershire Bus & Coach built up a small network of local services from 1997 until it was taken over in 2007 by Wessex Bus, which ceased operations in 2018.

-Long distance coach services are provided from Bristol by National Express and Megabus.
-Previously Bakers Dolphin operated a service to London.

-Buses were first operated in Bristol in 1887 by the Bristol Tramways & Carriage Company, a company which still operates, after several changes of name, as First Somerset & Avon.
-The company had an almost complete monopoly of bus services in the city until deregulation in 1986.
-Since then there has been a variety of operators.
+In 2018, services began on the first route of the Metrobus limited-stop network.
+By 2023 the network had expanded to four routes, connecting the city centre with Cribbs Causeway, Long Ashton park & ride, Emersons Green, the Frenchay campus of the University of the West of England, and Bristol Parkway railway station.
+These services are all operated by First.

-Between 2016/17 and 2021/22 the distance covered by Bristol buses fell by 30%.
+Between 2016/17 and 2021/22, the distance covered by Bristol buses fell by 30%.

-Bus routes

-The four councils in the Greater Bristol area are working to improve bus transport on ten corridors, designated the Greater Bristol Bus Network.
-The corridors are due for completion by 2012.

-MetroBus is a network of three express bus routes which serves many areas of Bristol.
-The T1 connects Bristol to Thornbury.

 Coach services

-The main operator of long distance coach services from Bristol is National Express, departing from Bristol bus station.
-But Megabus also operate long distance services.
-Special services operate to sporting venues such as Twickenham Stadium and Wembley Stadium for major sporting events.
-Megabus operates four services that serve Bristol, they stop opposite the Colston Hall, City Centre and at University of West England Frenchay.
-They provide direct services to and from London, The South West, South Wales and The Midlands.
-Tickets are also available to through destinations such as Paris and Brussels with a change in London.
+National Express and FlixBus services' city centre terminus is Bristol bus station.
+The principal Megabus stop is in Bond Street which is close to the bus station.